lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 consideration extra padding.
 This will be a storage buffer, and does not need to be sized.

 We will receive the position of the associated material in the buffer through a push constant.
-With all that information we can get the outout color either form the associated texture or the material diffuse color.
+With all that information we can get the output color either form the associated texture or the material diffuse color.

 Now it's the moment to use all these concepts together in the `ScnRender` class: